milaq/YCast/README.md

 itself gets handled by the AVR directly, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi.

 1) Create your initial `stations.yml` and put it in the same directory as `ycast.py`.
 The config follows a basic YAML structure (see below).
-2) Create a manual entry in your DNS server (read 'Router' for most home users) for:
+2) Create a manual entry in your DNS server (read 'Router' for most home users) pointing to the IP/Hostname of the machine YCast is running on for each vendor you want to use:

-  `radioyamaha.vtuner.com`
+  * Yamaha AVRs: `radioyamaha.vtuner.com`

-  to point to the machine running YCast.
+  * Onkyo AVRs: `onkyo.vtuner.com`

 3) Run `ycast.py`.